Commission On Handbook

 When We Meet

-The COH consults with the Commission on Constitutional Matters in its revision of the Handbook of the Synod following each national convention to bring it into harmony with convention actions.
+The Commission on Handbook consults with the Commission on Constitutional Matters in its revision of the Handbook of the Synod following each national convention to bring it into harmony with convention actions.
 The commission also maintains a complete file of former editions of the Handbook of the Synod so that comparison can be made between current provisions and those preceding.

 The COH regularly publishes its minutes on the Synod’s Website in a timely manner following each meeting.
 These minutes contain proposed convention actions advocating amendments to the Constitution, Bylaws, and Articles of Incorporation of the Synod that the commission plans to submit to the next regular convention of the Synod.